awslabs/aws-c-io/README.md

 Write back pressure comes into play when the application can produce data more quickly than it can be sent to the underlying io.
 To manage this, messages have members to attach a promise fn and context data to.
-When a handler exposes and API, it has the responsibility to take a fn and data from the user if over write is a possibility.
+When a handler exposes an API, it has the responsibility to take a fn and data from the user if over write is a possibility.
 The io-handler will invoke the promise after it has successfully written the last byte to the underlying io.

 ### Thread Safety

 In general, the plan for addressing thread-safety is to not share memory across threads.
-This library is designed around single threaded event loops which process one or more channels.
+This library is designed around single threaded event-loops which process one or more channels.
 Anywhere a handler or channel exposes a back-channel API, it is responsible for checking which thread it was invoked from.
-If it is invoked from the event loop's thread, then it may proceed as planned.
+If it is invoked from the event-loop's thread, then it may proceed as planned.
 If it is not, it is required to queue a task to do the work.
 When the task is executed, it will be executed in the correct thread.